-One of the most important concepts surrounding four wheel driving is the tyre pressures that you run.
+One of the most important concepts surrounding 4WDing is the tyre pressures that you run.
 The moment you leave the bitumen, your tyre pressures need to be adjusted accordingly.
-This helps by increasing traction, using less fuel and preserving the tracks, tyres and car mechanicals.
+This helps by increasing traction, using less fuel and preserving the tracks, tyres and car mechanics.

 How do you get more traction from lower tyre pressures?